turingschool-examples/challenges/mvc-routes.markdown

 ```

 * Now, modify your `show.html.erb` student view to also display their achievements.
 When you type `student.achievements`, you'll get back an array of the achievements that are associated with that student.
 In the view, iterate through these to display the description and date the achievement was awarded.

+### Optional Extension

+Can you generate an achievements controller and corresponding views so that we can enter achievements through the web interface?
+Refer back to Blogger for help creating a form in Rails.